 This is the secret to Zara’s eCommerce success.
 It takes more than having a great product selection with trending styles to be an eCommerce success.
 Shopping has evolved over the years and everyone shops online.

-Zara’s eCommerce platform and its use of technology to enhance shoppers’ experience is the key to the brand’s competitive advantage.
+Zara’s ecommerce platform and its use of technology to enhance shoppers’ experience are the keys to the brand’s competitive advantage.
 Here are some of the highlights of how the brand has successfully risen to the top of the online fashion world.

 Automated Tactics and integrated stock management

-At the root of the marketing strategy for Zara eCommerce is the combination of omnichannel marketing with a sophisticated integrated stock management system.
-Zara’s eCommerce strategy uses an automated marketing platform for sending relevant and timely emails notification to shoppers regarding everything from order status updates to back in stock notifications, and so on.
-Throughout the entire customer journey, the brand keeps its messaging on-target and personal, catering to the shopping needs and web behavior.
+At the root of the marketing strategy for Zara’s ecommerce is the combination of omnichannel marketing with a sophisticated integrated stock management system.
+Zara’s ecommerce strategy uses an automated marketing platform for sending relevant and timely email notifications to shoppers regarding everything from order status updates to back-in-stock notifications, and so on.
+Throughout the entire customer journey, the brand keeps its messaging on-target and personal, catering to shopping needs and web behaviour.

 Impressive Zara stats you didn’t know